frictionlessdata/datapackage/views/README.md

 <Language />

-# Introduction
+## Introduction

 Producers and consumers of data want to have data presented in tables and graphs -- "views" on the data.
 They want this for a range of reasons, from simple eyeballing to drawing out key insights,

-This specification sets out a way to describe views for data packages using a simple delclarative syntax that can be easily serialized in JSON.
+This specification sets out a way to describe views for data packages using a simple declarative syntax that can be easily serialized in JSON.

 We focus on doing the minimum to connect data package data with existing graph and table specification systems like Vega.

-## Desired Features
+### Desired Features

 * Specify views such as graphs and tables as part of a data package
   * => views should be describable in a specification serializable as JSON